hendrik-schulte/UnityEnhanced/Variables/README.md

 # Variables

 This package allows abstraction of variables in MonoBehaviours so that you can link them to a shared asset file dynamically.
-I intruduced generics to extend the geniune work by new types without rewriting the code.
+I intruduced generic types to extend the geniune work by other useful types.

 Includes the following types:
 - float